 Foreign students will pay rent monthly by check or money order; made payable to Kirtland Family Housing LLC.

 A service member's BAH is based on the cost of similar rental property near the base, typical utilities, his or her rank, and the typical cost of Renter's Insurance.
 An allotment from the service member's account is set up upon lease signing to pay rent to Kirtland Family Housing.

-Residents are required to include a "Pet Addendum" with their lease and pay a one time, non-refundable pet fee.
-This fee is $250 per pet for Other Eligible Tenants and $100 per pet for Active-Duty military members.
+Residents are required to include a "Pet Addendum" with their lease.
 Pets are limited to two (2) walking pets.
 Exotic pets are not permitted.
 Also NOT permitted are the following dog breeds as listed in the AFI: Doberman, Pit Bull, Rottweiler, American Staffordshire Terriers, English Stafford Terriers, Bull Terriers, Wolf Hybrids, or any other breed with dominant traits geared toward aggression.
 Pets must be spayed/neutered and microchipped.
 They must also all be registered with the on-base veterinarian, which can be reached at 505-846-4276.

 The Utility Allowance (UA) portion of your BAH will cover all or part of your electric and gas utilities, depending on your family's total usage.
 You may have to pay the difference if you utility expenses exceed your allowance.
 All other utilities are covered by Kirtland Family Housing, which includes trash and recycling collection and water and sewer services.
 Those living in Pershing, Maxwell, or are living in Village homes as TDY or Unaccompanied status will be responsible for gas and electric, which is charged at a discounted rate.